AstroNvim/docs/docs/faq.md

 ## Why are my icons missing/broken?

-The font that in your terminal requires the correct glyphs (icons) so AstroNvim can display them.
+The font in your terminal requires the correct glyphs (icons) so AstroNvim can display them.
 For that you can use a pre-patched font from [Nerd Fonts](https://www.nerdfonts.com/).

 If you're already using a Nerd Font and face this issue it's very likely that your Nerd Font is outdated.
 Please verify that your Font is of Version 2.3+ and that you chose it in your terminal.